 Then, he went to the Japanese leader and handed the cup to him.
-Receiving Mike's gift with typical Asian gratefulness, the thirsty Japanese took a big drink.
-With mounting anticipation, Mike waited for the man's reaction to bizarre tasting beverage.
+Receiving Mike's gift with typical Asian gratitude, the thirsty Japanese took a big drink.
+With mounting anticipation, Mike waited for the man's reaction to the bizarre flavored beverage.
 Mike thought the man's reaction would draw smiles and laughter from everyone.
 He was wrong.

 With a strained look on his face, the Japanese looked back down into the cup.
 Then, under his breath, he said something in Japanese.
 Mike was met with an eerie collective silent stare from the Japanese group.
 Mike's three American teammates, realizing something had gone wrong, busied themselves with their own food and drink.
-It was then that Mike vaguely remembered reading something which said that Japanese don't enjoy humor that directs attention toward or embarrasses another person.
-He realized that is exactly what he had done.
+It was then that Mike vaguely remembered reading something that said that Japanese don't enjoy humor that directs attention toward or embarrasses another person.
+He realized that was exactly what he had done.

 The Japanese seemed to be saying: "How could you, a younger person, dare to do this to an elder?"
 As the day wore on, it became clear that Mike's attempt at building a bridge with a prank had backfired, stifling communication between the two groups of young people.

-Mike remembered having seen a 1960's movie called "The Ugly American."
-It was based on a book of stories about the good and bad things Americans did while in other countries.
+Mike remembered having seen a 1960s movie called "The Ugly American."
+It was based on a book of stories about good and bad things Americans did while in other countries.
 Mike was afraid that his mixed drinks trick had marked him as one of the "ugly" Americans.

 As he went to bed that evening Mike wondered what, if anything, he should do.
 Just before he went to sleep, he decided that he . . .